catzy007/catzy007.github.io/posts/2021-06-10-repurpose-old-thin-client-as-dos-gaming-system/index.md

     press y enter (to confirm)
     press esc esc (system will reboot)
     ```
-* Then Follow this
+* Then follow this

     ```
     format d: /s
     sys d:
     ```
 * After that copy Windows 98 Installer to DOM
-* Then get a linux, not any other linux because modern linux os need specific CPU instruction set
+* Then get a linux, not any other linux because modern linux os need specific CPU
-to even run and other linux may contain heavy GUI which slow tings and make it unusable.
-So what i
+instruction set to even run and other linux may contain heavy GUI which slow
-use is Tiny Core Linux [(The 16MB CLI one)](http://tinycorelinux.net/12.x/x86/release/Core-current.iso).
+tings and make it unusable.
+So what i use is Tiny Core Linux [(The 16MB CLI one)](http://tinycorelinux.net/12.x/x86/release/Core-current.iso).
-After that, plug your USB drive and create a bootable using Unetbootin or something similar.
+After that, plug your USB drive and create a bootable using Unetbootin or
+something similar.
 * Then follow this

     ```
     sudo fdisk -l
     ```